Hakonslie/testVippsKeysOrUptime/README.md

 Script to test subsciption-keys and uptime in Vipps test environment.

+To run this script you need an IDE with capabilities of running a Junit Test application.

 For the WebPageButtonClicker to run you need to properly link your geckodriver with your JVM and you need firefox installed.
 Look at the comment to specify.